Writing a Professional E-Mail / Thinking about Academic Integrity

 “I’ve stood there while the Cuban guide tells his British group, ‘I know why you’re all here, we’re all here to see it before the Americans ruin everything,’ and everybody says yeah, absolutely, so it’s kind of become a joke, but it’s true,” says Tony Pandola, a tour guide from California who’s been leading tours in Cuba for the past four years.
 “The ad nauseum thing you hear from anyone that you ask why you came to Cuba and why they came now, is ‘I want to see it before it changes,’ So everyone is aware that things are changing and they want to see this last vestige of some period, whether it was the Cold War or the Castro regime.
 The whole world has its eyes on Cuba and they want to see it.”

 Student Writing (Patchwriting): A Cuban tour guide jokes with his British group that he knows why they are all here and it’s to see Cuba before Americans ruin it.
 People are coming from all over because they want to see Cuba before it all changes.
 Everyone has become aware that Cuba is going through a change and people want to see that remnants of periods like the Cold War or the Castro Regime before they’re gone.
-Everyone is watching Cuba to see how this change will affect their culture.
+Everyone is watching Cuba to see how this change will affect their culture. [maintains most of the original vocabulary and the original sentence structure.
+NOTE: writing style (word choices, sentence structure, voice) is part of an author’s intellectual property and should NOT be maintained in a proper paraphrase.

 Source Text: Claiborne & Bentley